HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

    )
 }}

+Using `robots.txt` allows website owners to control search engine robots.
+However, the data showed that as many as 16.5% of websites have no `robots.txt` file.

-Websites may have misconfigured robots.txt files.
-For example, some popular websites were mistakenly blocking search engines.
+Websites may have misconfigured `robots.txt` files.
+For example, some popular websites were (presumably mistakenly) blocking search engines.
 Google may keep these websites indexed for a period of time, but eventually their visibility in search results will be lessened.

-Another category of errors related to robots.txt is accessibility and/or network errors, meaning the robots.txt exists but cannot be accessed.
-If Google requests a robots.txt file and gets such an error, the bot may stop requesting pages for a while.
-The logic behind this is that search engines are unsure if a given page can or can not be crawled, so it waits until robots.txt becomes accessible.
+Another category of errors related to `robots.txt` is accessibility and/or network errors, meaning the `robots.txt` exists but cannot be accessed.
+If Google requests a `robots.txt` file and gets such an error, the bot may stop requesting pages for a while.
+The logic behind this is that search engines are unsure if a given page can or can not be crawled, so it waits until `robots.txt` becomes accessible.

 ~0.3% of websites in our dataset returned either 403 Forbidden or 5xx.
-Different bots may see different errors or restrictions, so we don't know exactly what Googlebot may have seen.
+Different bots may handle these errors differently, so we don't know exactly what Googlebot may have seen.

-The latest information available from Google is from 2019.
-[According to Google's data](https://www.youtube.com/watch?v=JvYh1oe5Zx0&amp;t=315s), as much as 5% of websites were temporarily returning 5xx on robots.txt, while as much as 26% were unreachable.
+The latest information available <a hreflang="en" href="https://www.youtube.com/watch?v=JvYh1oe5Zx0&amp;t=315s">from Google, from 2019</a> is that as many as 5% of websites were temporarily returning 5xx on robots.txt, while as many as 26% were unreachable.

 {{ figure_markup(
    image="robots-usage-presentation.png",